Military Medical Malpractice

 How Do I File a Claim?

 First, GET AN EXPERIENCED MILITARY ATTORNEY to help!
 The claim process can be complex, especially the requirement that you “prove” malpractice.
-An experienced military attorney can collect the necessary medical records, ensure that your claim is thoroughly researched, all damages are accounted for and “monetized” (meaning calculated for the maximum amount of compensation available), and that your malpractice claim is supported by solid evidence and medical opinions.
+An experienced military attorney can collect the necessary medical records, from the corresponding military records, ensure that your claim is thoroughly researched, all damages are accounted for and “monetized” (meaning calculated for the maximum amount of compensation available), and that your malpractice claim is supported by solid evidence and medical opinions.
 Calculation of economic damages, which are one component of a potential damages award, is the subject of § 45.9.
 Elements of economic damages in personal injury claims are past expenses, including medical, hospital and related expenses actually incurred, and future medical expenses.
 Also covered are lost earnings, loss of earning capacity, and compensation paid to a person for essential household services and activities of daily living that the member can no longer provide for himself or herself.

 What if My Claim is Denied

 If your initial claim is denied, you can appeal.
 In that appeal, you need to explain why you disagree with the denial but may not submit additional information in support of the claim unless requested to do so by DoD.
 You only have 60 days from the date of your initial claim decision to appeal so there is little time to waste.
-Appeals are decided by an Appeals Board of not fewer than three and no more than five DoD officials designated by the Defense Health Agency from the Defense Health Agency and/or the Military Departments who are experienced in medical malpractice claims adjudication.
+Appeals are decided by an Appeals Board of not fewer than three and no more than five DoD officials designated by the Defense Health Agency and/or the Military Departments who are experienced in medical malpractice claims adjudication.
 The Appeals Board decision is final.
 You may seek further appeals in federal court.

 At King Military Law, We’re Here to Help